GEN2 Decor - Faceplates - EdgeLabel Series

 • This update omitted the M3 nut slot and instead uses a new self-tapping hole for M3 screws.

-• Divided the faceplates to allow for an optional addition color if desired, can also be toggled or modified for fun appearances.
+• Divided the faceplates to allow for an optional additional color if desired, can also be toggled or modified for fun appearances.

 INSTRUCTIONS